magisterquis/meshmembers/README.md

 ------------
 At least one other member of the mesh must be know ahead of time to join an existing mesh, and must be specified with `-peers`.
-If none are given, meshmembers will listen for incoming connections.
+If none are given, MeshMembers will listen for incoming connections.

 Secret
 ------